jkulawik/blog/index.md

 I have made [a bunch of Amnesia mods](https://www.moddb.com/members/vuko-drakkeinen/mods) as a teenager, which hooked me on programming and now we're here.

-I've tried making 3D video games in Godot, but unfortunately I haven't finished either of them; it turns out that making games from scratch is a ton of work, over half of which consists of making art assets (something I'm an amateur in).
+I've tried making 3D video games in Godot, but I haven't finished either of them;

-This blog is based on the [jekyllBear]([repository](https://github.com/knhash/jekyllBear)) theme for Jekyll.
+it turns out that making games from scratch is a ton of work, over half of which consists of making art assets (something I'm an amateur in).